Jewish Beliefs on the Afterlife

 Jewish sacred texts and literature have little to say about what happens after death.
-This may seem surprising to non-Jews, since the sacred texts of Christianity and Islam (both of which have their foundations in Judaism) elaborate rather fully about the afterlife.
+This may seem surprising to non-Jews, since Christian sacred texts and Islamic sacred texts - both of which have their foundations in Judaism - elaborate rather fully about the afterlife.
+(See Judaism beliefs)

-But Judaism is much more focused on actions than beliefs, so it is actually to be expected that its prophets and sages have not spent as much time on speculations about the world to come as elaborations on the mitzvot to be performed in this life.
+But the Jewish religion is much more focused on actions than beliefs, so it is actually to be expected that its prophets and sages have not spent as much time on speculations about the world to come as elaborations on the mitzvot to be performed in this life.
+(See Judaism fast facts)

 The Torah and Talmud alike focus on the purpose of earthly life, which is to fulfill one's duties to God and one's fellow man.
 Succeeding at this brings reward, failing at it brings punishment.
 Whether rewards and punishments continue after death, or whether anything at all happens after death, is not as important.